 - Mobile responsiveness: Google prioritizes your mobile site over your desktop site.
 So, make sure that your website is mobile friendly.

 The above-mentioned are the basic local search ranking signals which are the fundamental factors.
-Apart from these, there are other ranking signals which are advanced local ranking signals such as the following you’ll need to move to the top and outrank a competitor.
+Apart from these, there are other ranking signals which are advanced local SEO ranking signals such as the following you’ll need to move to the top and outrank a competitor.

 - Structured data markup: Structured data markups that can be used for a variety of purposes in local SEO, include: